-In addition to imaging, a large number of therapeutic radiopharmaceuticals are in use or under development for cancer treatment.
-The principle behind therapeutic radionuclide cancer therapy involves depositing a targeted dose, e.g., energy per unit mass, to a tumor cell that capable of producing damage to more than one strand of DNA, from which the cancer cannot recover.
+In addition to imaging, a large number of therapeutic radiopharmaceuticals are under development for cancer treatment.
+The principle behind radionuclide cancer therapy involves depositing a targeted dose, e.g., energy per unit mass, to a tumor cell, capable of producing damage to multiple strands of DNA, from which the cell cannot recover.
 The ideal dose delivery involves radiation with a high Linear Energy Transfer (LET).
 While some - nuclides are already in use, such as 177Lu (t½= 6.6475(20) days), the relatively long range of -particles makes them less favorable than other modes of radioactive decay.
-These include Auger/Coster-Kronig electron-emitters which typically have a range of less than 1 µm and need to be introduced directly into the DNA of the tumor cell, or -particles emitters which have ranges of 2-10 µm.
+These include Auger/Coster-Kronig electron-emitters, which typically have a range of less than 1 µm, or -particle emitters, which have ranges of 2-10 µm.

-There is a particularly large amount of interest in alpha-emitting nucleus 225Ac.
-225Ac is particularly well-suited for medical applications in that it has a long-enough lifetime (t½= 10.0(1) days) to facilitate its incorporation on targeting molecules, and its daughters then decay relatively rapidly (t1/2<3.2 hours) to stable products, thereby minimizing concurrent dose to healthy tissue.
-Other promising alpha-therapeutic radionuclides include 211At, 212Pb/212Bi, 213Bi, 226Th and 227Th have all been identified as high priority topics by the most recent Nuclear Science Advisory Committee Long Range Plan on Isotope Production [Nsa15].
+There is a particularly large amount of interest in the alpha-emitting radionuclide 225Ac.
+225Ac is particularly well-suited for therapeutic applications in that it has a sufficiently long lifetime (t½= 10.0(1) days) to facilitate its incorporation into targeting biomolecules, and its daughters subquently decay relatively rapidly (t1/2<3.2 hours) to stable products, thereby minimizing concurrent dose to healthy tissue.
+Other promising alpha-therapeutic radionuclides include 211At, 212Pb/212Bi, 213Bi, 226Th and 227Th and have all been identified as high priority topics by the most recent Nuclear Science Advisory Committee’s Long Range Plan on Isotope Production [Nsa15].

-A particularly promising approach nuclear medical treatment modality involves coupling a pair of chemically similar radioisotopes including of a therapeutic nuclide capable of delivering a high localized radiation dose and a chemically-identical isotope that emits a positron for PET or a gamma suitable for single photon emission computed tomography (SPECT) imaging.
-Example of “theranostic pairs” include 188Pt or 191Pt, which show potential for use in imaging, together with 193mPt, 195mPt and 197Pt, which all have potential therapeutic value.
+A particularly promising nuclear medical treatment modality involves coupling a pair of radioisotopes, including a therapeutic nuclide capable of delivering a highly localized radiation dose and a chemically-similar isotope that emits a positron for PET or a gamma suitable for single photon emission computed tomography (SPECT) imaging.
+Examples of these “theranostic pairs” include 188Pt or 191Pt for use in imaging, together with 193mPt, 195mPt and 197Pt, which all have therapeutic potential.
 Another promising pair involves the PET isotope 134Ce (t½= 3.16(4) days) combined with 225Ac.
 A recent NSAC report [Nsa15] highlights additional pairs of isotopes that have potential uses as theranostic agents.

 As mentioned above, most of these promising radionuclides are made at a few regional facilities.
-These include the Isotope Production Facility at Los Alamos National Lab (IPF-LANL), the Brookhaven Linac Isotope Production facility at Brookhaven National Lab (BLIP-BNL) in the United States, the TRIUMF in Canada and iThemba labs in South Africa.
-These facilities are used to produce all types of medical isotopes ranging from non-standard + emitters to SPECT radionuclides and their generator parents, as well as numerous therapeutic isotopes [Iae675,Nsa15].
+These include the Isotope Production Facility at Los Alamos National Lab (IPF-LANL) and the Brookhaven Linac Isotope Production facility at Brookhaven National Lab (BLIP-BNL) in the United States, TRIUMF in Canada, and iThemba LABS in South Africa.
+These facilities produce all types of medical isotopes, ranging from non-standard + emitters to SPECT radionuclides via generators, as well as numerous therapeutic isotopes [Iae675,Nsa15].
 In a compelling example of the synergy between fundamental nuclear research and societal benefit, LANL-IPF and BLIP-BNL operate symbiotically with the Los Alamos Neutron Science Center at LANL and the Relativistic Heavy Ion Collider at BNL.
 This dual-use approach provides an inexpensive, reliable source of radionuclides needed for the development of new drugs through a public-private partnership.